dkvz/capricartes/README.md

 ## TODO
 - [ ] Make it so that we can give a callback to moving-img-effects constructor so that I can remove the "loading" from my slide thingy.
+- [ ] Test using special characters (emojis) in slides or the title, in all browsers.
 - [ ] Add the rotating crapice to the title.
 Maybe only rotate on hover?
 - [ ] Add links to my stuff at the bottom.
 - [ ] Use border-radius on the input tags.
 And probably also on the buttons.